JuhiSharma0510/Handwritten_Text_Recognition/README.md

 ---

 📌 Use Cases<br>
-Digitizing handwritten notes or documents<br>
+-Digitizing handwritten notes or documents<br>
-Educational tools for handwriting transcription<br>
+-Educational tools for handwriting transcription<br>
-Pre-processing step for NLP on handwritten datasets<br>
+-Pre-processing step for NLP on handwritten datasets<br>
-OCR enhancement with linguistic accuracy<br>
+-OCR enhancement with linguistic accuracy<br>

 ---